apostrophecms/apostrophe-documentation/docs/howtos/intranet.md

----
-title: "How do I add an Intranet to my site?"
+# How do I add an Intranet to my site?
-layout: tutorial
----

 Many websites feature an "Intranet" section which is exclusively for employees.
 ApostropheCMS offers ways to accomplish this.